latifatvictor/latifatvictor/README.md

 • Joiner mover leaver lifecycle documentation
 • PowerShell automation scripts for Microsoft 365

+Repositories will appear below as I continue uploading projects and documentation.

 ---

 ## 📂 What You Will Find in This Portfolio